ONLINE PROGRAMS (20)

 For any successfully finished online module student can get the printed copy at home address.
 To get the certificate via snail mail, one should:

 - Pay 10 EUR by using the Paypal button below (for bank transfer, please use the bank details available here).
-If you need more than 1 certificate, kindly arrange the payment with our secretary.
+If you need more than one certificate, please write to email@example.com to arrange the payment with our secretary as the price is different.

 - Fill in the Certificate by post online form.